Mini Egg Easter Blondies

 - Mini carrot cake whoopie pies

-Whether you’re trying to get spring here sooner or you’re looking for an Easter dessert, these mini egg blondies will do the trick!
+Whether you’re trying to get spring here sooner or you’re looking for an Easter dessert, these mini egg blondies will do the trick.
+If you liked this recipe, leave a review below and tag @ifyougiveablondeakitchen on social media when you bake!

 Mini Egg Easter Blondies